DrinoSan/http/README.md

 # Todo:
   - This Todo ist getting bigger, I should start deleting finished stuff
   - Create seperate handler function to work with servingStaticFiles
+    - Look how golang solved this
+    - Need to fix this asap
   - Send json object back to client.
     - Add function to construct object.
   - Check reachable code